 Lloyd and Mary are glad to see that MYSO is still thriving and that there continues to be a community demand for youth music education.
 Lloyd reflected that, “It’s fun to see something grow.”
 And Mary emphasized that, “It was all worth it.
 To get to know those kids was so fun.
 Such an inspiration.”

 A unique and nationally-recognized example of this commitment is our facility, the Milwaukee Youth Arts Center (MYAC).
-MYSO, in an innovative collaboration with First Stage (our equally successful counterpart in youth theater training), completed the purchase, renovation and relocation to MYAC in 2005.
-MYAC, the result of a $12 million campaign, was thoughtfully designed to be a collaborative youth arts center that enables both organizations to succeed in expanding reach to City of Milwaukee youth and beyond.
+In an innovative collaboration with First Stage (our equally successful counterpart in youth theater training), we jointly completed the purchase, renovation, and relocation to MYAC in 2005.
+MYAC, the result of a $12 million campaign, was thoughtfully designed to be a collaborative youth arts center that enables both organizations to succeed in expanding arts education to City of Milwaukee youth and beyond.

-Located in Milwaukee’s central city, MYAC also serves as a safe and welcoming facility for all children to engage in the arts.
-MYAC creates a place that truly builds community, bringing together students from more than 14 counties in ways through which these young people would otherwise not connect.
+Located in Milwaukee’s central city, MYAC also serves as a safe and welcoming place for all children to engage in the arts.
+MYAC creates a space that truly builds community, bringing together students from more than 200 schools in ways through which these young people would otherwise not connect.